-The Company recognises that it may be exposed to an increased level of operational cyber risk as a result of all employees working from home.
-The risk is being managed through enhanced monitoring of network activity, targeted staff training, a quarterly risk and control affirmation process, annual testing of business continuity plans and disaster recovery plans and development of a cyber security incident response plan.
+As in 2020, the majority of the Company's employees spent much of 2021 working from home, again with no noticeable adverse impact on the Company's operating effectiveness.
+As of September 2021, most employees had returned to the office.
+The operational cyber risk that comes with employees working from home is managed through enhanced monitoring of network activity, targeted staff training, a quarterly risk and control affirmation process, annual testing of business continuity plans and disaster recovery plans and our cyber security incident response plan.